 3. Include Criteria: Indicate the criteria or standards by which you are evaluating the subject.
 This provides context for your judgment and guides your analysis.

-4. Avoid Ambiguity: Ensure that your thesis statement is clear and unambiguous.
+4. Avoid Ambiguity: Ensure that your thesis statement is unambiguous.
 Readers should immediately understand the essence of your evaluation and the direction of your essay.

-Ambiguous Statement: "The latest software update has its pros and cons."
+• Ambiguous Statement: "The latest software update has pros and cons."

 Including the Subject of Evaluation and the Criteria